darchr/gem5art/docs/tutorials/npb-tutorial.md

 Before building gem5, we need to apply some changes to the source.
 These changes are needed to run gem5 in KVM mode on Intel platforms and also to run some gem5 magic instructions in KVM mode.
 We will get these changes from darchr/gem5 (GitHub).
-Run the following to apply changes and build gem5:
+Run the following to apply these changes and build gem5:

 ```sh
 cd gem5